torvalds/linux/Documentation/process/coding-style.rst

 preferred limit.

-Statements longer than 80 columns will be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide information.
+Statements longer than 80 columns will be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does yest hide information.
 Descendants are always substantially shorter than the parent and are placed substantially to the right.
 The same applies to function headers with a long argument list.
 However, never break user-visible strings such as